noahbrown09/JigsawPuzzle/README.txt

 - https://courses.cs.washington.edu/courses/cse14x/software2-openJDK/
 Once that has been installed, open the included JigsawPuzzle.gpj file inside the "src" folder with JGrasp.
 Just click run (the icon of the running man) and the program should open after a few seconds.
 This wait time is necessary for the image manipulation steps.

+This project only functions on Java version 8 update 202 and lower.
+No, I don't know why.